Track Reconstruction using Geometric Deep Learning in the Straw Tube Tracker (STT) at the PANDA Experiment: Introduction

 \section{Introduction}

-The PANDA experiment~\cite{physics2009report} will provide unique opportunities to study Quantum Chromodynamics (QCD) in the confinement domain through events in that the anti-proton beam collides with a stationary target (proton or heavy atoms).
+The PANDA experiment~\cite{physics2009report} will provide unique opportunities to study Quantum Chromodynamics (QCD) in the confinement domain where an anti-proton beam impinges on a stationary target (proton or heavy atoms).
 Dynamic beam momentum, ranging from 1.5~GeV to 15 GeV, allows in-depth studies of Nucleon Structure, Strangeness Physics, Charm and Exotics and Hadrons in Nuclei~\cite{phase1}.
-Generally, these studies are performed using the PandaRoot~\cite{Spataro2011} simulation framework to simulate nuclear reactions, for example, the $\Lambda$ hyperon\footnote{the "heavier sibling" of the proton/neutron with one of the light quarks replaced by a strange one.} production in $\bar{p}p \rightarrow \bar{\Lambda} \Lambda \rightarrow \bar{p}\pi^+ + p \pi^-$ reaction.
-To successfully reconstruct a physics reaction, one needs high precision track reconstruction.
+Generally, these studies are performed using the PandaRoot~\cite{Spataro2011} simulation framework to simulate nuclear reactions, for example, the $\Lambda$ hyperon production in $\bar{p}p \rightarrow \bar{\Lambda} \Lambda \rightarrow \bar{p}\pi^+ + p \pi^-$ reaction.
+To successfully reconstruct a physics reaction, one needs high-precision track reconstruction.
 The main challenge lies in reconstructing particles with low transversal momentum (\pt), for example, pions.
 The weekly decaying hyperons, like $\Lambda$ particles, fly a considerable distance ($c\tau (\Lambda) = 7.89 \textrm{ cm}$) in the detector before decaying.
 Thus, the presence of displaced secondary vertices is an additional challenge.
 Tracking algorithms explored in Ref.~\cite{aalikce} try different combinations of detector measurements using a helix fitting to determine the quality of track candidates.
-However, our work presents the first application of Graph Neural Network (GNN) as an alternative approach to track reconstruction in PANDA.
+However, our work presents the first application of a GNN as an alternative approach to track reconstruction in PANDA.
 The GNNs are better suited for non-Euclidean data because of the expressive power of the graph structure.

+The paper is organized as follows.
+A brief introduction to the PANDA experiment is given in Section~\ref{sec:panda}.
+The GDL pipeline is discussed in Section~\ref{sec:pipeline} whereas results, \textit{track evaluation}, are given in Section~\ref{sec:track_evaluation}.
+Finally, the conclusion is given in Section~\ref{sec:conclusion}.